spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 {% info_block infoBox "Note" %}

-The promotional product discount only applies if the product is added to the cart after meeting the discount's conditions.
-If the product is already in the cart before the discount conditions are met, the customer needs to remove and re-add it.
+The promotional product discount only applies if the product is added to the cart from the Promotional Products cart widget.
+If the product is already in the cart before the discount conditions are met, the customer needs to remove and re-add it from the widget.

 {% endinfo_block %}